-The results of the United States subsidiaries are translated into Australian Dollars (presentation currency) as at the date of each transaction.
+The results of the United States subsidiaries are translated into Australian Dollars (presentation currency) as at the average monthly exchange rate each month.
 Assets and liabilities are translated at exchange rates prevailing at balance date.
 Exchange variations resulting from the translation are recognised in the foreign currency translation reserve in equity.